Anglophone-direct.com Logo

 Vivat Jordi Barre

-Both rich and poor will undoubtedly flock to Jordi’s Pessebre - a live Nativity Story in words and music - on 23rd and 24th December in the Eglise des Dominicans, Perpignan.
-Jordi, now 88, is the dearly loved Catalan singing legend in his own lifetime.
-The 150 performers will include solo singers, the superb Catalan "folklorique" dancing group Joventut, Michel Lefort’s orchestra, and Jordi’s own choir, the Fanal de Sant Vicens.
+Both rich and poor used to flock to the late Jordi’s Pessebre – a live Nativity Story in words and music – in the Eglise des Dominicans, Perpignan.
+Jordi, who sadly died in 2011, was the dearly loved Catalan singing legend in his own lifetime.
+The 150 performers included solo singers, the superb Catalan “folklorique” dancing group Joventut, Michel Lefort’s orchestra, and Jordi’s own choir, the Fanal de Sant Vicens.
 Listen here for a brief trailer

 Allez!
 Un joyeux Noël et une bonne année à toutes et à tous!